postguild/postguild/src/pages/2019-pay-study.md

 - White women: 3.4
 - Asian men and women: 3.4
 - Hispanic or Latino men and women: 3.3
+- Black men: 3.3
+- Black Women: 3.25
 - Men and women of two or more races: 3.2
-- Black men and women: 3.2

 It is unclear what accounts for these disparities in performance evaluation scores.

 Most pay raises in the newsroom are a result of Guild-negotiated contracts that award across-the-board increases in salaries.
 In addition, people also receive merit pay increases, which are based on performance evaluations and awarded solely at the discretion of management.
 Merit pay increases account for 26 percent of all raises.
 They are an important way to reward effort and initiative but can also create and magnify disparities if the company does not take steps to ensure fairness in the way performances are evaluated and rewarded.

-Men received 51.6 percent of those merit raises, and women received 48.4 percent.
+Men received 51.7 percent of those merit raises, and women received 48.3 percent.
 (The newsroom’s gender makeup is 48.2 percent men and 51.8 percent women.)

 The percentages of merit raises distributed by race and ethnicity for salaried journalists are as follows:

-- White: 75.5 percent
+- White: 75.7 percent
 - Black: 9.3 percent
 - Asian: 8.3 percent
-- Hispanic or Latino: 3.8 percent
+- Hispanic or Latino: 3.6 percent
 - All others: 3.1 percent

 For contrast, over that time the racial and ethnic makeup of salaried employees is as follows: